8 SIWES Challenges in Nigeria and 5 Applicable Solutions

 Internship students should also ensure to:

-- Pay, collect, fill and submit their SIWES Receipts, Letters, Forms, and Logbooks when necessary
+- Pay, collect, fill and submit their receipts, letters, forms, and logbooks when necessary.

-- Be attentive, hardworking, obedient and respectful to their lecturers, supervisors, employers, co-workers etc.
+- Be attentive, hardworking, respectful to their lecturers, supervisors, employers, co-workers.

 - Handle the equipment’s, instruments, apparatus, documents and properties of the firm with absolute care and concern.

 The SIWES bodies in the country should try to make adequate provisions and placements for internship students, making the programme educative, efficient, effective and worthwhile.